 Recovery Time for LVAD Procedures

-Patients should expect to remain in the hospital for at least two weeks following an LVAD insertion.
+Patients should expect to remain in the hospital for 10-14 days.
 Because of the overall medical complexity and advanced nature of heart disease in patients who undergo LVAD surgery, patients are advised to prepare for potentially longer overall hospital stays.
+The post-operative hospital care involves pain management, physical therapy (PT), occupational therapy (OT) and extensive ducation involving care and safety of the LVAD.
 The Mass General MCS Program has partnered with Spaulding Rehabilitation Hospital for specialized LVAD-related rehabilitation care in order to help patients gain strength and conditioning after their surgery.

 What Can Affect Outcomes?